GHANA TOGO BENIN

 TRAVEL ITINERARY

 DAY 1: departure from major Italian cities on flights to Accra, the capital of Ghana.
-Depending on the flight schedule, arrival late at night or overnight flight.
+Depending on the flight schedule, arrival late in the evening or overnight flight.

-DAY 2: arrival in Accra, and a day dedicated to the capital of Ghana.
-Chaotic, disorderly, and extremely crowded, Accra is one of the most dynamic cities in all of Africa, the true beating heart of Ghana, one of the continent’s fastest-growing countries.
-Visit to the Kwame Nkrumah Memorial Park, dedicated to the hero of Ghanaian independence, the old district of Jamestown, unrestored and in a semi-abandoned state, and Independence Square, where one of the city’s most famous landmarks is located: the white Independence Arch, topped by the Black Star, symbol of the country.
-Dinner and, for those who wish, an evening in Accra’s trendy venues, considered one of the best destinations in Africa for nightlife
+DAY 2: arrival in Accra and day dedicated to discovering the Ghanaian capital.
+Vibrant, energetic, and constantly in motion, Accra is one of the most dynamic cities in Africa and the true beating heart of Ghana, one of the continent’s fastest-growing countries.
+Visit to the Kwame Nkrumah Memorial Park, dedicated to the father of Ghanaian independence, followed by the historic district of Jamestown, with its weathered colonial buildings and authentic atmosphere.
+The itinerary continues to Independence Square, home to one of the city’s most iconic landmarks: the white Independence Arch crowned by the Black Star, symbol of the nation.
+Dinner and, for those who wish, evening exploration of Accra’s lively nightlife scene, considered among the most vibrant in Africa.

-Morning: transfer by private vehicle westward along Ghana’s Gold Coast towards Cape Coast.
-Check-in at a seaside resort, lunch, and relaxation
+Morning: departure by private vehicle westward along Ghana’s Gold Coast toward Cape Coast.
+Arrival at a seaside resort overlooking the Atlantic Ocean, followed by lunch and time to relax.

 Evening: dinner and overnight stay at the hotel in Cape Coast